 Alcohol and sex are clearly related.
-Alcohol can effect perceptions about sexual desire.
-It can also effect the way we view other people.
+Alcohol can effect perceptions of sexual desire.
+It can also effect the way we view others.

 Alcohol and Sex

-There are many myths about the effects of alcohol on our bodies and emotions.
-Sexual behavior associated with alcohol may be more a result of our beliefs than of the alcohol we consume.
+There are many myths about the effects of alcohol.
+Both on our bodies and emotions.
+Sexual actions linked with alcohol may be more a result of our beliefs.
+Compared to the alcohol we drink.

 Research shows that men become physically more sexually aroused when they think they have been drinking alcohol.
 This is true even when they haven’t consumed any.

 Women report feeling more sexually aroused when they falsely believe they’ve been drinking alcohol.
 Yet measurement shows that they actually become less physically aroused.

 Thus, much sexual behavior linked with alcohol may be more a result of our beliefs than of the alcohol.
 What we think is more important than what we drink.

 Most research also finds that alcohol drinking increases the attractiveness of others.
 This may help to explain increased frequencies of sex after drinking.

 It’s a myth that alcohol disinhibit our brains.
 Our society believes that alcohol acts to do this.
 That’s why people often act “crazy” when drunk.
 But some societies don’t think that being drunk disinhibits people.
 In those groups, people don’t act so when drunk.

 It’s largely our culture and our beliefs that connect alcohol with sex.
 People sometimes use this belief to justify their bad actions.
 “I didn’t do it.
 It was the alcohol.”